SulizLina/Heart-Disease/heartdisease.md

 The chart represent the fasting blood sugar(fbs) (1 means grater than 120 and 0 means less than 120) attribute and our class label (target).
 From the graph, Either fbs is less or greater than 120 they both have the same percentage of getting infected which is approximately 50% so, we determine that they are not correlated.
 We will prove that when we apply the correlation coefficient in the preprocessing section.

 ### Preprocessing:
+In this section, we will apply preprocessing techniques which will help us to clean and remove noise from our data set in order to get better and more accurate results.
+We will perform some methods, Starting from managing wrong, missing and outliers values then applying discretization, normlization and encoding.
+Also, perform feature selection and finding the correlation between the attributes.

 ### Detecting the missing values:
 ```{r}